chuchu0512/image-processing-on-ZCU104/README.md

 > 2. Vivado part
 	2.1. create own verilog IP
 	2.2. connect SOC and IP using AXI-GPIO
 	2.3. control the AXI-GPIO on Vitis
+	2.4. launch the program to FPGA
 > 3. Vitis HLS part
 	3.1. create own C code AXI-IP
 	3.2. connect SOC and AXI-IP